course-dprep/airbnb-price-calculator/README.md

 ```
 make
 ```
 4. When make has succesfully run all the code, it will generate a http link.
-Click or copy and paste this link in your browser to launch the price calculator app.
+Copy and paste this link in your browser to launch the price calculator app.

 Note: when the command line/terminal is closed, the website will not be available anymore.